 Layoffs have been high this year, and economists say a confluence of factors might be to blame for the hiring morass.

-Economists say many firms are cost-cutting this year, resulting in layoffs, and the artificial intelligence boom might be replacing some white-collar positions.
+Economists say many companies are cutting costs this year, resulting in layoffs, and the artificial intelligence boom could be replacing some white-collar positions.

-Republicans on Tuesday focused on overall job gains for November as proof that their agenda is working.
+Republicans focused Tuesday on overall job gains for November as evidence that their agenda is working.

 The manufacturing sector lost 5,000 positions in November, although construction was up 28,000 jobs, aligning with Mr. Trump’s promotion of new projects.

-Mr. Trump says his tariffs, or duties on foreign goods, are forcing major companies to set up shop in the U.S.
+Mr. Trump says his tariffs, or duties on foreign goods, are forcing companies to make their products in the U.S.

 Democrats said Tuesday that Mr. Trump’s big bet on tariffs has backfired.